Eagle Computer: Eagle PCs and IPO

 On June 8, 1983, the day Eagle's initial public offering made him a multimillionaire, president and CEO Dennis Barnhart died in the crash of his Ferrari as he was heading home.
-With him in the car was another businessman who was considering buying either the Ferrari or Barnhart's Porshe; who was driving was initially unknown.
+With him in the car was another businessman who was considering buying either the Ferrari or Barnhart's Porsche; who was driving was initially unknown.
 Ronald Mickwee became president and CEO of Eagle.
-Because of the death the underwriters reversed the IPO, refunding the money that investors had paid for the stock, and held another IPO a few months later, which was unprecedented in the PC industry.
+Because of the death, the underwriters reversed the IPO, refunding the money that investors had paid for the stock, and held another IPO a few months later, which was unprecedented in the PC industry.
 The dramatic timing has led to speculation that this event caused the end of Eagle.

 The company continued to lead PC sales until IBM launched a lawsuit against some PC clone manufactures like Eagle, Corona Data Systems, and Handwell Corporation claiming copyright infringement of their BIOS code.
 All the companies named settled out of court, agreeing to re-implement their BIOS in a way that did not violate IBM's copyrights.
 (This led to companies like Phoenix Technologies offering PC clone manufacturers BIOSes that were written using clean room design.)
-Concomitantly with the lawsuits, IBM slashed prices for its own products; discussing the perspectives of the smaller PC firms like Eagle, one Morgan Stanley analyst was quoted in the June 9, 1984 edition of the New York Times saying "Some of them are operating at 5 percent pretax margins, and there is just no room for more price cuts."
+Concomitantly with the lawsuits, IBM slashed prices for its own products; discussing the perspectives of the smaller PC firms like Eagle, one Morgan Stanley analyst was quoted in the June 9, 1984, edition of the New York Times saying "Some of them are operating at 5 percent pretax margins, and there is just no room for more price cuts."